Aceearly1993/lecarde-1/README.md

 Due to the limitation of original GUI, some new functions cannot be directly embedded in the GUI...
 - Toggle anti-alias on/off: F5/F6

+#### Special Note for Controllers - Read this if your controllers are not working ####

+The original game is infamous for the compatibility issue for PS4/Xbox controllers if your computers are unlucky so it left the controller preference blank.
+Here's a valid workaround to this issue if you encountered it like us:

+In Control Panel→ Devices and printers, find PS4 controller (usually labeled as "Wireless Controller"), right click "Wireless Controller" label to find controller setting, then click "advance..." to go into advance setting of "Wireless Controller", and be sure the "Wireless Controller" is checked as the preference.

+The same could be applied to Xbox Controllers by repeating the setup above while your desired Xbox controller is plugged in.

+If your controller is NS type we cannot guarantee if it works 100% (too much problems with the game's bottom structure) but we provided baseline support and NS type controller label anyway.

 #### Read this if antivirus softwares flagged the game as Malware ####
 It's something about Clickteam's engine itself.
 Antivirus softwares don't seem to be too kind towards some Games used Clickteam's engine.